rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 ### Initial Assumptions

-Now we have to turn this data into concrete numbers With this in mind, we can assume that the application will be used mostly on lunch hours, so most of the users will concur at that time.
+Now we have to turn this data into concrete numbers.
+With this in mind, we can assume that the application will be used mostly on lunch hours, so most of the users will concur at that time.
 Let's make the following assumptions:
 - We're at rush hours of the business.
 - 80% of the app uses are made during rush hours.
 - All days have the same user load
-- The client flow is somewhat constant during that hours
+- The client flow is somewhat constant during that hours.

 Let's translate this into a simple diagram to vizualize the user groups that we have: